Former U.S. president Bill Clinton and other dignitaries will speak during AIDS 2014.

 Dylan Mohan Gray warns that the global fight for access to low-cost HIV drugs isn't over.

-TAG organizes the first Hep C world meeting.
+The Treatment Action Group organizes the first hepatitis C world meeting.

 $2M for Youth